AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 ---
 seo: Set up public and private keys for use with AEM and Adobe I/O
 description: AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
-This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.
+This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command-line tool that works with both AEM and Adobe I/O.
 version: 6.4, 6.5
 feature: User and Groups
 topics: authentication, integrations